 The printer has automatic duplex printing, a 250 sheet capacity paper tray, and it prints at up to 27 pages per minute.
 Ideally suited for home or small office use, it prints at up to 2400 x 600 dpi so it’s good for sharp looking business documents, printed tickets, and any grayscale printing tasks you toss at it.

 Even better, it supports USB, Ethernet, and Wi-Fi connectivity so you can keep the setup as simple as plugging it into your only computer for direct printing, or hook it up to your home network so everyone can print to it.
 This newer model even supports Amazon Dash reordering of toner so when the long-lasting cartridge finally starts to run down you’ll have a spare at your door in no time.
 Really, for “just prints black and white documents at home” crowd, this is a slam dunk pick.

-Brother Compact Monochrome Laser Printer, HL-L2350DW, Wireless Printing, Duplex Two-Sided Printing, Amazon Dash Replenishment Ready
+Brother Compact Monochrome Laser Printer, HL-L2350DW, Wireless Printing, Duplex Two-Sided Printing, Refresh Subscription and Amazon Dash Replenishment Ready

 Best For Scanning And Copying Facilities: Brother MFCL2750DW ($199.99)